hb0424/Notes/GlobalEnglish/GlobalEnglish6.md

 I'll be right back to take your order.
 We have some excellent specials tonight.
 The grilled salmon is served with green beans and a baked potato.
-JEAN-LUC: And¡­ how are the beans prepared?
+JEAN-LUC: Andâ€¦ how are the beans prepared?
 WAITER: We saute them in sesame oil.
 The other special is pasta in a light cream sauce.
 That comes with a spinach salad.